John-Temitope/fatal-force/README.md

 ### Option 1 — Google Colab (Recommended)

 1. Open the notebook in [Google Colab](https://colab.research.google.com/)
-2. Upload the datasets to your Google Drive
+2. Upload the datasets to Google Colab environment
-3. Update the file paths in the **Load the Data** section to match your Drive location
+3. Update the file paths in the **Load the Data** section to match the file location
 4. Run all cells from top to bottom

 ### Option 2 — Local Setup